Data configuration

 Raster data

-Here is an example configuration for the catalog tool to add two single band COGs.
+Example configuration for the catalog tool to add two single band COG files.

 {